Disposable masks have become a common sight during the pandemic.

 They come in three different levels of filtration:

-Respirator masks, including FFP2, FFP3 and N95 masks (picture above) are closer-fitting masks designed to protect the wearer against the inhalation of both larger droplets and fine aerosol particles.
+Respirator masks, called 'filtering face piece' or FFP masks, are closer-fitting masks designed to protect the wearer against the inhalation of both larger droplets and fine aerosol particles.
+They are roughly equivalent to the N95 masks in the US.

 Hardware stores sell these masks, meant for DIY and construction jobs to protect you from dust and other potentially harmful particles.